vocdoni/docs/src/about-us/development-guidelines.md

         - Avoid inefficiencies due incompatibilities on the client & server sides
         - Make it easier for the reviewer to verify that the implementation follows the spec

+[discuss.vocdoni.io](https://discuss.vocdoni.io) is used for discussing new features and protocol proposals.

 ### Layers of documentation
 - **Tasks related to PR discussions**: discuss the problem, possible solutions, ideas, agreements, related issues
 - **Commit message**: describe what the commit adds & why